MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

            server.register_event_listener('mcdr.general_info', my_on_mcdr_general_info, priority=500)  # TODO: use better event identifier
            server.register_event_listener('myplugin.task_done', on_my_task_done)  # TODO: use better event identifier

 Take a look at the reference of ``register_event_listener`` method in `ServerInterface <classes/ServerInterface.html#register-event-listener>`__ document for more detail

 Command
 ^^^^^^^

-Rather than manually parsing ``info.content`` inside user info event callback like ``on_user_info``\ , MCDR provides a command system for plugins to register their commands
+Rather than manually parsing ``info.content`` inside user info event callback like ``on_user_info``, MCDR provides a command system for plugins to register their commands

 Check the `command <command>`__ document for more detail about building a command tree

-Assuming that you have already built a command tree with root literal node *root*\ , then you can use the following command to register your command tree in MCDR
+Assuming that you have already built a command tree with root literal node *root*, then you can use the following code to register your command tree in MCDR

 .. code-block:: python